chrisjtwomey/inkplate10-weather-cal/README.md

 2. Attempts to get current network time and update real-time clock.
 3. (Optional) Attempts to connect a MQTT topic to publish logs.
 This allows us to see what the ESP32 controller is doing without needing to monitor the serial connection.
 4. Attempt to download the PNG image that the server is hosting.
-5. Write the downloaded PNG image to SD card.
+5. (Optional) Write the downloaded PNG image to SD card.
 6. Read the PNG image back from SD card and write to the e-ink display.
 7. Returns to deep sleep until the next scheduled wake time (eg. 24 hours).

 #### Features:
   - Ultra-low power consumption:
-    - approx 21µA in deep sleep
+    - approx 24µA in deep sleep
-    - approx 240mA awake
+    - approx 120mA awake
-    - approx 30 seconds awake time daily
+    - approx 10-20 seconds awake time daily
+    - **1 - 2 years+** of battery life using a 2000mAh cell.
   - Real-time clock for precise sleep/wake times.
   - Daylight savings time handled automatically.
   - Can publish to a MQTT topic for remote-logging.
   - Renders messages on the e-ink display for critical errors (eg. battery low, wifi connect timeout etc.).
-  - Stores calendar images on SD card.
+  - Optional: stores calendar images on SD card.
-  - Reconfigure client by updating YAML file on SD card and reboot - easy!
+  - Optional: reconfigure client by updating YAML file on SD card and reboot - easy!

 #### Power Consumption